pemn/vtk_reserves/README.md

 ## How to install
 First, install a python distribution such as WinPython.
 Download the files the repository root folder to a folder with execute permissions.
 On Windows this means a folder outside the user directories, because locations such as Downloads, Documents, Desktop, etc do not allow .cmd files to run.
-The required module not included by default in WinPython and other mainstrean distro is pyvista.
+Only one required module is not included by default in WinPython and other mainstrean distros: pyvista.
 Install using:
 `pip install pyvista`
 ## Run
 The simples way to run is to execute the supplied .cmd file, which should detect a WinPython distribution and use it.